ruansonder-r/ruansonder-r/README.md

 ### 💻 A Bit About Me

-I'm a full-stack developer with a love for building things that connect the digital and physical worlds.
-My journey often takes me through **Python** and **Ruby**, where I enjoy crafting clean and efficient code.
+I'm a full-stack developer with a love for building things that matter for underserved communities/peoples, i've sofar worked in companies that helped me accomplish that goal.

 When I'm not coding, you can find me:
 - 📸 Capturing moments through the lens of my camera.
-- 💡 Tinkering with **IoT** devices and bringing smart ideas to life.
+- 💡 Tinkering with microcontrollers and shitty terminal apps.
-- ⌨️ Optimizing my workflow on my **Ergo Split keyboard**.
+- ⌨️ Pretending like my **Ergo Split keyboard** was a project for my health and not just a fun side project.
-- ☕ Fueling my creativity with a fresh cup of coffee.

 ---